aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/setting-start-stop-symbols/_index.md

 ### Are there more barcode symbologies supported by Aspose.BarCode for Java?
 Yes, Aspose.BarCode supports a wide range of barcode symbologies.
 Refer to the documentation for a complete list.

+**Additional Q&A**

+**Q: What image formats can I export besides PNG?**
+A: Aspose.BarCode supports PNG, JPEG, BMP, GIF, and TIFF.
+Use the appropriate file extension in the `save` method.

+**Q: Can I generate barcode images in memory without writing to disk?**
+A: Yes, call `generator.save(OutputStream)` to write directly to a stream, useful for web responses.

+**Q: Does the library work on Android?**
+A: The Java version is compatible with Android, but you must include the required dependencies manually.

+---

+**Last Updated:** 2025-12-17
+**Tested With:** Aspose.BarCode for Java 24.12
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}